vvviniciusbrito/Python/README.md

 # Python
 For my developments in Python

-In this repository i will publish my works with and studies with Python.
+In this repository i will publish my works and studies with Python.

 At the moment, the only project available is a Web Scraping, bellow more details about the project: